oxlade39/oxlade39.github.com/_posts/2012-04-26-Pairing---it's-hard.md

 When you pair you work very closely.
 You're sat at the same desk side by side, all day.
 You're sharing the same physical resources, passing them between each other.
 People have very different ideas and tolerances about things like personal space and personal habits.

 ### Personal space
-Personal space is something you have to be very careful and considerate of and there are no hard and fast guidelines.
+Personal space is something you have to be very careful and considerate of and there are no hard and fast rules.

 The best advice I can give is to be mindful at all times.
 Keep a check on where you're positioned at the desk and ensure you're not encroaching.
+Most people -myself included- forget this at times.

 ### Personal habits
-Some personal habits can be extremely irritating to a pair I'm thinking nose picking and nail biting.
+Some personal habits can be extremely irritating to a pair.
+I'm thinking nose picking and nail biting.
 Yes those bits do fall between the __shared__ keyboard.

 These are awkward subjects to broach but you just have to mention it.
 Don't let it build up.

 ### Shy
 Everyone has a different level of communication skill.
 Not everyone is as forthcoming with their opinion as they could be, some are a little too forthcoming.
 It's all too easy for a quiet person to get detached from the driver and the longer it lasts the more detached (and probably frustrated) they become.

-The most important aspect of pairing is the communication, so talk a lot.
+___The___ most important aspect of pairing is the communication, so talk a lot.
 Make sure the conversation flows.
-If you're driving and your pair hasn't spoken for a while, ask them what they think about what you're doing.
+If you are driving and your pair hasn't spoken for a while, ask them what they think about what you're doing.
 If you are the navigator then ask the driver what they are thinking, how are they intending to solve the current task at hand.

 ### Outbursts
 With differences of opinion, strategy or implementation comes frustration.
 Outbursts and stern arguments can happen.
 If these are happening frequently then your team has some problems and they should be addressed.
 It's always better to talk things through wherever possible.

 In my time pairing I have one very memorably experience.
 It changed the way I thought about conducting myself at work, changed my attitude to pairing and knocked my confidence.

 I was pairing on a brand new piece of work, a new application.
 The new application was a web-app, so there was the usual grunt work involved in getting the shell of a Java web-app started.
 This is a relatively frustrating task to be pairing on.
-I'm sure there were difference of opinion but nothing severe, or so I thought.
-We using a specific web framework that I'd used before, I knew exactly the direction I wanted to move in.
+I'm sure there were differences of opinion but nothing severe, or so I thought.
+We were using a specific web framework that I'd used before, I knew exactly the direction I wanted to move in.
 I may have jumped in a few times.

 Looking back I was certainly encroaching on my pairs personal space.
 We weren't communicating effectively and I think we were both becoming increasingly frustrated.

 I don't really know how to describe the outburst that ensued but it shocked me.
 Totally unexpected and frightening to behold.
 My pair had some kind of maddening episode, hands waving and shaking.
-In culminated in me being told strongly to move back (away from the desk and keyboard), I obliged out of complete shock.
+It culminated in me being told strongly to move back (away from the desk and keyboard), I obliged out of complete shock.

 I paired with this person many times more but I never felt comfortable and I never felt I could contribute effectively when working together.